gcovr/gcovr/CONTRIBUTING.rst

     But please prevent unnecessary build failures
     and run the tests yourself first.
-    If you cannot run the tests locally, you can activate Travis CI or Appveyor for your fork, or run the tests with Docker.
+    If you cannot run the tests locally, you can activate GitHub or Appveyor for your fork, or run the tests with Docker.

     If you add new features, please try to add a test case.